hzgezi-lynette/RobotArm.ChessPieceRecognition.github.io/README.md

 Hi, this is one task within the Project OxRAM-Robot-Arm: https://github.com/OxRAMSociety/OxRAM-Robot-Arm

 My background is materials science.
 I am focus on electrochemicamistry.
-So no robot and coding background.
+So no robot background.
 I will make this blog easy to read for everyone.
 So if I can get this work, you can get it work. :)

 ### Story

 Yeah, to increase the readability, let's start from a story.
-I am an materials scientist working on energy storage (Nextrode https://nextrode.web.ox.ac.uk/ ).
+I am an materials scientist working on energy storage.
 I am familiar with beakers and lab work.
-My only experiences with coding is learning C++ years before in University to pass the exam...
+My only experiences with coding is learning C++ years before to pass the exam...
 Zero experiences of Machine Learning and Robot.
 Happy.

 I started to learn 3D printing in 2019 and was very lucky to get access to various of 3D printers (Form2, MarkForged M2, UltimakerS5, Photocentric, Solidscape).
 I spent about half a year to learn each of them from scratch.
 Two FMD.
 One SLA.
 One DoD.
 One DLP.
 I got familiar with different filaments, resins and print heads.
 Each printer has its own advantages and limitations (avoiding the word 'disadvantages').
 Then I was able to fix some problems of them and do the maintainess.
 Also able to match the application with printers (from materials and resolution point of view).
 A bit proud.

 Then 2020 was a bit special.
 I had more time to hug my computers and explore coding.
 From MatLab to Python, step by step, all small tasks.
-Thanks to 2020, I gained some programme skill.
+In 2020, I gained some programme skill.

 So in the skill set pocket, there is a '3D printing'.
 There is a 'programming'.
 Let's try to find some interesting application to merger them together and learn from practice!
 Yeah!
 ROBOT!